We are children of quiet migrations and silent struggles.

 Subtle.
 Refined.
 Quietly carrying our story.

 We put your native script on the dial — Gurmukhi, Tamil, Gujarati, Bengali, Malayalam, Kannada, Telugu, Devanagari, Urdu.
-Each numeral verified with cultural consultants.
-Your ancestors' language, telling you the time.
+Your ancestors’ language, telling you the time.

 A cultural emblem on every dial.
 Swiss Ronda 515 movement inside.
-Sapphire crystal.
+Sapphire-hard crystal.
 316L surgical-grade steel.
 Built to last longer than the story it carries.

 Some watches are universal.